redkite-labs/RedKiteCms/docs/contribute/source-code.md

     git clone https://github.com/redkite-labs/RedKiteCms.git

-while if you're planning on contributing to RedKite CMS, you should fork the repository.
+and if you're planning on contributing to RedKite CMS, you will need to fork the repository.
 You can find instructions for forking a repository at http://help.github.com/fork-a-repo/.

-When you have finished your changes, just send us a **pull request** to let us revisit your code and hopefully to merge in into the RedKite CMS repository.
+When you have finished your changes, just send us a **pull request** to let us check your code and hopefully merge in into the RedKite CMS repository.

 ## Code standards
 RedKite CMS ecosystem php code is written following the [Symfony2 code standards](http://symfony.com/doc/current/contributing/code/standards.html).

-Found a typo ?
-Something is wrong in this documentation ?
+Found a typo?
+Found something wrong in this documentation?
 [Just fork and edit it !](https://github.com/redkite-labs/RedKiteCms/edit/master/docs/contribute/source-code.md)